 Utility scale solar arrays include four main systems, the PV modules, mounting and racking structures, electrical components, and general site infrastructure.
 The system components that support PV modules are generally non-hazardous waste streams that have existing outlets for recycling and proper disposal.
 The mounting and racking structures are made of steel and aluminum which can be easily recycled by existing scrap metal recyclers.
-Steel and aluminum are valuable metals that will provide revenue to the generator although market values, like most recyclable commodities, fluctuate over time.66
+Steel and aluminum are valuable metals that will provide revenue to the generator although market values, like most recyclable commodities, fluctuate over time.
+66

 Electrical equipment may include wiring, inverters, transformers or other electronic components.
 None of this electronic equipment is banned from landfill disposal (N.C.G.S.
 130A-309.130 through 309.142); however, DEQ recommends that it be reused, resold, or recycled to the maximum extent possible before considering landfill disposal.
 Some electronic components may provide revenue depending on the makeup of materials and presence of high-value metals.
 The wiring can be managed by existing electronics recyclers and some scrap metal recyclers.
-Inverters can be managed by existing electronics substances (RoHS) which is required in Europe.
+Inverters can be managed by existing electronics recyclers.
+Many inverters are compliant with the Restriction of Hazardous Substances (RoHS) which is required in Europe.
 RoHS ensures inverters do not include toxic materials such as lead, mercury, and cadmium.
 Older transformers may include